IITH-Compilers/IR2Vec/seed_embeddings/README.md

 * `outputFileName` is the file where the triplets would be written
     * New file would be created if the file with given name *does not* exist.
     * If file *exists* with the given name, the triplets would be **appended** on to the same file.
+* `llvmBuildDir` : For ubuntu systems, the directory is `/usr/bin/opt-14`.
+So, the input for this arg will be `/usr/`.

 Example Usage:
 > bash triplets.sh ../build 2 files_path.txt triplets.txt